nonomal/Backlog.md/.backlog/tasks/task-24.1 - cli-kanban-board-milestone-view.md

 ## Implementation Notes

 - Added `-m, --milestones` flag to `backlog board view` in `src/cli.ts`.
-- Tasks are mapped to their `milestone` field when this flag is used.
+- When enabled the command maps each task's `milestone` to its `status` and then calls `renderBoardTui()` so the interactive blessed board works the same for milestones as it does for statuses.
-- Introduced `generateMilestoneBoard` helper in `src/board.ts` and tests for milestone grouping.
+- Introduced a small `generateMilestoneBoard` helper in `src/board.ts` (used in tests and export logic) that reuses `generateKanbanBoard()`.
-- Updated README with usage example.
+- Updated `readme.md` with a usage example for the new option.